junior-devleague/javascript/schools/hawaii-technology-academy/2018/class-briefing.md

  - What are you working on today?
  - Do you have any blockers?
 * live-code of how we get form data through DOM

+### Class Recap 04/18/18 (Virtual Session)
+Format of class was as follows:
+- Reviewed Quiz #4
+- Walkthrough build-a-pet creating loops by class name

+### Class Recap 04/19/18
+Format of class was as follows:
+- Stand up
+ - What is your progress?
+ - What are you working on today?
+ - Do you have any blockers?
+- Spent remainder of class walking around and helping students
+- Majority of students got form values to be saved into an object